 Laird’s most recent work on epigenetics is facilitated by development of three new methods that permit recognition of methylation patterns on both strands of individual DNA molecules.
 "Hairpin-bisulfite PCR" allows inference of regional rates of maintenance and de novo methylation for the FMR1 locus in leukocytes that were not subjected to cell culture or other manipulation.
 A "population-epigenetic" model of DNA methylation allows calculation of CpG site-specific methylation rates using new double-strand methylation data.
 Another method contributes to the authenticity of methylation data, and allows high confidence in the results.

-Charles Laird's Epigenetic Biology Lab web page
+Charles Laird's Lab Epigenetics

 CHDD Outlook article on DNA methylation and replication (2000)

 CHDD Outlook article on mosaicism and methylation (2005)

 University of Washington • Center on Human Development and Disability Box 357920 • Seattle WA 98195-7920 USA • 206-543-7701 • firstname.lastname@example.org